-There’s a few fonts that I believe every designer should have at his or her disposal—some good for print, others good for web, some good at very small sizes, others good for large text.
-Below you’ll find a list of 20 great fonts for every designer, 10 sans-serif and 10 serif.
+There’s a few fonts I believe every designer should have at his or her disposal—some good for print, others good for web, some good at very small sizes, others good for large text.
+Below you’ll find a list of 20 great fonts for every designer.

 Helvetica is among the most widely used sans-serif typefaces, probably because of its versatility–it works just as well for small body text as it does for huge billboards.
 It was designed to imply no inherent meaning, so it makes a good fall back font, picking up the style of the design elements that surround it.